holomodular/ServiceBrick/README.md

 ### Examples

-Visit our [Examples Page](https://github.com/holomodular/ServiceBrick/blob/main/Examples/README.md) to learn how to build a complete solution in seconds.
+Visit our [Examples Page](https://github.com/holomodular/ServiceBrick/blob/main/Examples) to learn how to build a complete solution in seconds.
-Documentation is available on our website at http://ServiceBrick.com

 ### Features